About Wolf Within

-Wolf Within was conceived on the brink of the 2008 financial crisis for a series of paintings that fused a decadent capitalist landscape with a lost but resurgent past.
-Images of native warriors set amidst gleaming skyscrapers opened the question of what we lose and gain in our pursuit for ever greater wealth, and figured the dangers of our entrenched political and economic systems.
+Wolf Within was conceived on the brink of the 2008 financial crisis as a series of paintings that fused a decadent capitalist landscape with a lost but resurgent past.
+Images of native warriors set amidst gleaming skyscrapers opened the question of what we lose and gain in our pursuit of ever-greater wealth and figured the dangers of our entrenched political and economic systems.

-For Western audiences, Wolf Within was a vivid illustration that the bull-market couldn’t last forever, and a world out of balance can only sustain itself for so long.
+For Western audiences, Wolf Within was a vivid illustration that the bull market couldn’t last forever, and a world out of balance can only sustain itself for so long.
 Realized in 2012, in three dimensions, Wolf Within is a timely work for a Mongolian context.

-Local sculptor and craftsman Batmunkh was invited to realize a concept created by FAILE and added his personal interpretation to their sculpture.
-Wolf Within embodies the similarity of the challenges faced by fast-modernizing places around the world.
-It also calls to mind the incredible changes Mongolia now faces, as a mineral rich and quickly urbanizing country.
+The local sculptor and craftsman Batmunkh was invited to realize a concept created by FAILE and added his personal interpretation to their sculpture.
+Wolf Within embodies the similarity of the challenges faced by fast-modernizing places worldwide.
+It also calls to mind the incredible changes Mongolia now faces as a mineral-rich and quickly urbanizing country.

 After all, Ulaanbaatar’s fortunes, Mongolia’s capital, have increased as steadily as the mining of gold, copper, and uranium from sites like Oyu Tolgoi, shaking up a historically pastoral society.
 Of course, the consequences of this change are unknown, but Wolf Within is a reminder of nature’s strength and its ambivalent dance with big money.